-Germany has a comprehensive stranding network led by the Institute for Terrestrial and Aquatic Wildlife Research (ITAW) of the University of Veterinary Medicine in Hannover and the German Oceanographic Museum, Stralsund, which collects and examines the majority of reported bycatches and stranded porpoise carcasses along the German Baltic coast.
+Germany has a comprehensive stranding network led by the Institute for Terrestrial and Aquatic Wildlife Research (ITAW) of the University of Veterinary Medicine in Hannover and the German

+Oceanographic Museum, Stralsund, which collects and examines the majority of reported bycatches and stranded porpoise carcasses along the German Baltic coast.
 The number of strandings in the German Baltic has continuously increased since 2001 (Siebert et al. 2010), which may either reflect 1) an increase in bycatch, 2) a general increase in porpoise abundance in the area, 3) a higher mortality rate or 4) increased awareness leading to higher reporting rates (Siebert et al. 2010).
 However, while the number of suspected bycatches has continuously increased, the number of bycaught porpoises delivered by fishermen has continuously decreased, indicating less willingness by the fishermen to report bycatch and leading to probably higher numbers of undetected instances.
 Of all carcasses in varying states of preservation collected between 2000 and 2007, 17% were considered bycatch or suspected bycatch; among carcasses in a good state of preservation this figure rose to 47% (Herr et al. 2009).
 In 2008, a maximum was reached among the carcasses in a good state of preservation with 76% bycatch or suspected bycatch (Siebert et al. 2009).
-By evaluating bycatch questionnaires from part-time fishermen and data on strandings, Rubsch & Kock (2004) estimated that part-time fishermen using gillnets were responsible for 27% of the estimated bycatch in German waters.
+By evaluating by catch questionnaires from part-time fishermen and data on strandings, Rubsch & Kock (2004) estimated that part-time fishermen using gillnets were responsible for 27% of the estimated bycatch in German waters.
 Scheidat et al. (2008) applied the bycatch estimate by Rubsch and Kock (2004) to abundance estimates for the Western Baltic Sea and showed that the percentage of porpoise bycatch in the south-western Baltic could lie within a range of 1.78% to 17.94% of the local abundance estimates for this area.

 In Denmark, basic information on stranded porpoises has systematically been collected since 1991.
 Information is gathered in a database and once a year the new results are published in a contingency plan.
 In 2000-2002 fewer than 50 porpoises were registered per year in the entire country, but during 2003-2007 this number increased to an average of 113 harbour porpoises per year with a peak of 224 strandings in 2008 (Thøstesen et al. 2010).
 However, the cause of this increase cannot be attributed to bycatch as records do not contain the cause of death of the stranded animals.
-For the period 2009-2011 there seems to be a decline from 137 animals in 2009 to 115 in 2010 and then 91 animals in 2011.